lucasmiranda42/MPIP_Docker_workshop/README.md

 [![Maintainability](https://gitlab.mpcdf.mpg.de/lucasmir/MPIP_Docker_workshop/badges/main/coverage.svg)](https://coverage.readthedocs.io/en/coverage-5.3/)

 # MPIP_Docker_workshop
-Basic Docker / containers workshp companion
+Basic Docker / containers workshop companion

-Test test test
+This repo is intended for:

+1) Explaining the basics of containarization and Docker
+2) Explaining the basics of Continuous Integration
+3) Combine the two to test a simple python project upon pushing to a git repository